Is Kelowna Worth Visiting? A One Day in Kelowna Itinerary (2026)

 Final thoughts on this one day Kelowna itinerary

-If you’re travelling between Vancouver and the Rockies, one day in Kelowna is enough to enjoy what makes it distinctive before moving on.
+Spending a full day here is plenty as part of a longer journey across Canada.
+If you’re travelling between Vancouver and the Rockies, one day in Kelowna is enough to enjoy what makes it special.